Monsta X discography

-South Korean boy group Monsta X had released nine studio albums, one reissue, one compilation album, twelve extended plays, and forty-seven singles.
-They also participated in singing three soundtracks for various K-dramas, three soundtracks for web based reality shows, two soundtracks for animated films, and one soundtrack for a mobile game.
+South Korean boy group Monsta X had released ten studio albums, one reissue, two compilation albums, fourteen extended plays, and fifty-four singles.
+They also participated in singing three original soundtracks for several K-dramas, three original soundtracks for web based reality shows, two original soundtracks for animated films, and one original soundtrack for a mobile game.

 Produced and managed by Starship Entertainment, they debuted on May 14, 2015 with their extended play Trespass, which peaked at no. 5 on the Gaon Album Chart.
 The title track "Trespass" peaked at no. 148 on the Gaon Digital Chart.

 Monsta X's second extended play Rush was released in September 2015, which contained the group's second lead single of the same name and the follow-up single "Hero".

 In 2016, the group released two parts of their The Clan series.
 Their third extended play The Clan Pt.
 1 Lost was released in May 2016 and their fourth extended play The Clan Pt.
 2 Guilty was released in October 2016.

 In March 2017, The Clan Pt.
 2.5: The Final Chapter, the group's first studio album and the final part of The Clan series was released.
 The lead single "Beautiful" peaked at no. 4 on the weekly Billboard World Digital Song Sales chart.
 The album was later re-released as Shine Forever and peaked at no. 1 on the weekly Gaon Album Chart.
 They released their fifth extended play The Code which included the lead single "Dramarama" in November 2017.
 The EP peaked at no. 1 on the weekly Gaon Album Chart and resulted in the group's first music show win for "Dramarama".

 The group's second studio album was released in two parts: Take.1 Are You There? in 2018 and Take.2 We Are Here in 2019.
 In 2018, the group released their first Japanese-language album Piece, their second Japanese-language album Phenomenon in 2019, and their third Japanese-language album Flavors of Love in 2021.

 In February 2020, the group released their first all-English studio album All About Luv, which debuted at no. 5 and no. 7 on the weekly Billboard 200 and Rolling Stone Top 200, respectively.
 The group released their second all-English studio album The Dreaming in December 2021.

 Monsta X has singles in multiple languages other than Korean, just like their first Japanese-language single "Hero" that peaked at no. 2 on the weekly Oricon Singles Chart, and various 2019 collaborations, including Steve Aoki, for the English-language song "Play It Cool", and Sebastián Yatra, for the Spanish and English-language song "Magnetic".